gh0st-work/django_models_redis_cache/README.md

 For one project, I needed to work with redis, but redis-py provides a minimum level of work with redis.
 I didn't find any Django-like ORM for redis, so I wrote library [python-redis-orm](https://github.com/gh0st-work/python_redis_orm/) ([PyPI](https://pypi.org/project/python-redis-orm/)).

+Also, if you are searching for just django-like redis ORM, please check [django-redis-orm](https://github.com/gh0st-work/django_redis_orm/) ([PyPI](https://pypi.org/project/django-redis-orm/)).

-And this library is port to Django that **provides easy-to-use Django models caching via Redis**.
+**And this library is port to Django that provides easy-to-use Django models caching via Redis**.

 ### Working with this library, you are expected: